GSA/digitalgov.gov/content/events/2020/04/2020-04-14-how-utilize-open-source-jupyter-project.md

 # View this page at https://digital.gov/event/2020/04/how-utilize-open-source-jupyter-project
 # Learn how to edit our pages at https://workflow.digital.gov
 slug: how-utilize-open-source-jupyter-project
+kicker: Open Source
-title: "How to Utilize the Open Source Jupyter Project for your Research "
+title: "How to Utilize the Open Source Jupyter Project for your Research"
-deck: ""
+deck: "technical discussions surrounding data analytics"
 summary: "In this workshop, we will introduce the Jupyter Project and how the project is being used by the greater research community.
 We’ll discuss how to navigate the Jupyter notebook, and showcase how easy it is to render mathematical expressions using Jupyter built in support for Latex and show how easy it is to wrangle data."
 host: "Artificial Intelligence Community of Practice"
 event_organizer: "Digital.gov"